svjson/heed/README.md

 ### .json files

-As mentioned earlier, the .heed files are transpiled to the legacy JSON format for use by the slide viewer, but the can also be expressed directly in this format if preferred.
+As mentioned earlier, the .heed files are transpiled to the legacy JSON format for use by the slide viewer, but they can also be expressed directly in this format if preferred.

 The same slide expressed as JSON would look like this: